steveharsant/BatchWord2PDF/README.md

 ## Why Another Conversion Tool?

-In the wild there seems to only be 4 options each with their own problems:
+In the wild, all the options had atleast one of these problems:

 * Paid for closed-source software
 * Online conversion tools
 * Super dodgy closed-sourced free software/possible malware
 * Powershell scripts
+* Not super simple to install/download and run

 I wanted a free, open source, end user-friendly, and safe tool to convert multiple PDF's with as little effort as possible, so I created this.